6 Degrees And Under

 How it all started for me……..

-Although having been interested in photography for many years especially whilst on travels, the inspiration for the images here really came from a visit in Jan 2019 to the Astronomy Photographer of the Year Exhibition at the Royal Museums Greenwich and being amazed by the images that had been captured of the night sky.
-After some research, with new equipment and a trip to the Atacama Desert planned for later that year, the photographic journey had started.
+Although I had been interested in photography for many years, particularly while travelling, the true inspiration for the images on this site came in January 2019 after visiting the Astronomy Photographer of the Year exhibition at the Royal Museums Greenwich.
+I was in awe of the incredible night sky images on display.
+That visit sparked a journey—one that began with research, new equipment, and a planned trip to the Atacama Desert later that year.

-I quickly learned that this type of photography had to be planned, the image had to be visualised beforehand, the location checked out whilst still light, the weather forecast to be good, the kit to take and clothes to wear.
+I quickly learned that this type of photography requires careful planning.
+The image must be visualised in advance, the location scouted in daylight, the weather forecast checked, and the right kit and clothing prepared.

 And what to do while waiting for darkness?
-Well you soon start to notice the soft, warm hues and saturated colours as the sun slips down, and you start taking photos of the beautiful light during the golden and blue hours before (and after) night.
+You start to notice the soft, warm hues and rich colours as the sun dips lower.
+Before long, you’re capturing the beauty of the Golden Hour, the Blue Hour, and everything in between.